Sachielsc/accessing-data-with-mysql/README.md

-# My Spring data Jpa demo
+# Access data via mysql

 ## CLI commands
 ### Log in to mysql